Claim Procedures ( claimprocs )

 Estimate Information

 Changing information does not change the patient's balance.
-To update a patient's estimated balance, click Recalculate Estimates in the Edit Claim window after making any changes to procedures attached to a claim.
+To update a patient's estimated balance and see updated estimates on a claim after making changes, click Recalculate Estimates in the Edit Claim window.

 Patient Copay: For most plan types, based on the insurance plan's Patient Co-pay Amounts fee schedule.

 For Fixed Benefit Plan Types, this Patient Copay is calculated as (Fee or Allowed Amt) - Fixed Benefit Amount.
-Fixed Benefit Amount is determined from from based Fixed Benefit fee schedule assigned to the insurance plan.
+Fixed Benefit Amount is determined by the Fixed Benefit fee schedule assigned to the insurance plan.

 Percentage %: The percentage that insurance is expected to cover, based on a plan's benefits.

 Paid By Other Ins: Adds up all amounts paid by insurance plans that are lower in order.
-For example, it will never contain an amount if this is primary insurance.
+For example, it never contains an amount if this is primary insurance.
+Enable Auto update secondary claim estimates when primary is received in Preferences to update this amount automatically.

 BaseEst: Base insurance estimate before considering any deductible or maximums (e.g., annual max).
 Calculated as (Fee or Allowed) - Copay) x (Percentage or Percent Override)

 Write-off Estimate: Usually only used for PPO plans.
-This shows as a column in the treatment plan.
+This is shown as a column in the Treatment Plan.
+Requires the Insurance Write-off Edit permission.

 Estimated Patient Portion: The estimated amount the patient is responsible for after insurance estimate and write-offs (Fee - Insurance Estimate - Write-off).

-Estimate Note: Contains automatically generated notes about annual max, limitations, exclusions, etc. that may affect the insurance calculations and also display in the Treatment Plan.
+Estimate Note: Contains automatically generated notes about maximums, limitations, exclusions, etc. that may affect the insurance calculations and also display in the Treatment Plan.

 Note: Overrides can be entered into the white boxes to the right of select fields.
-Be aware that manually entering overrides does not fully recalculate insurance coverage.
-For example: adding a missing coverage percentage does not result in a missing deductible being added.
-Whenever possible, it is best to correct coverage information here: Change Insurance Plan Information.
+Entering overrides does not recalculate all estimates.
+For example, adding a missing Percentage does not result in a missing Deductible being added, and updating an Allowed Amt does not recalculate the Write-off Estimate.
+Whenever possible, it is best to correct coverage information on the Insurance Plan.

 Claim Info

-If the claimproc is still an estimate, this section is not be visible.
-Once attached to a claim, this section can only be edited from within a claim.
+This section is only shown when the procedure is attached to a claim and can only be edited from within a claim.

-Deductible: The actual deductible as reported by the insurance company.
+Deductible: The actual deductible amount applied as reported by the insurance company.

 Insurance Estimate: The official amount estimated to be paid.
 Affects patient balance.
 Gets copied from Insurance Estimate when claim is created.
 After that, it can only be changed manually.

-Insurance Paid: Once insurance pays, this is the amount actually paid on this procedure.
+Insurance Paid: The actual amount insurance paid on the procedure.
+Entered when receiving a claim.
 Cannot be edited once the procedure is attached to a check.

-Write-off: Amount not covered by insurance that office decides not to charge the patient.
+Write-off: Amount not covered by insurance that the office decides not to charge the patient.
 This is how Capitation is handled as well as assignment of benefits where provider has agreed not to charge above a set amount.
+Requires the Insurance Write-off Edit permission.

-Estimated Patient Portion: The estimated amount the patient is responsible for after insurance and write-offs (Fee - Insurance Estimate - Write-off).
+Estimated Patient Portion: The estimated amount the patient is responsible for after insurance and write-offs If the claimproc is Not Received, calculated as .
+If the claimproc is Received, calculated as Fee - Insurance Paid - Write-off.

 Buttons